-'When she is tired, she get upset easily.
+'When she is tired, she gets upset easily.
 One day I spilled a pail of milk that she had just brought in from the barn.
 Without even thinking, she cursed me and said something like ‘I wish you are a cow’.
 Suddenly I was changed into a cow.
-It freaked me out, but now I guessed I must have repaid all my bad deeds and God changed me back into a human.
+It freaked me out but now I guessed I must have repaid all my bad deeds and God changed me back into a human.
 I know you had bought me at the market.
-It was not my fault and neither was it your fault that you bought me.
+It was not my fault and neither was yours.
 I cannot speak to tell you the real story so that you will not buy me.
-Now that I am a human being again, will you be so kind as to release me?
+Now that I am a human being will you be so kind as to release me?
 I like to go back and see my mother and be good to her and take care of her’ pleaded Amrosio.

 Simple Folks Tricked by Sly Ambrosio

 Confused, the farmer did not reply.
 He was upset at losing his cow and did not know how to react.
 He decided to go home and asked his wife for advice.
 On reaching home, he immediately rushed to the kitchen where he found his wife busy preparing for dinner.
 He took the wife aside and told her the miraculous story.